windy003/Playlite/README.md

 - `res/drawable/`: Contains vector and shape drawables for icons and backgrounds.

 ## Customization

 - **Player Controls**: The player uses a custom control layout (`exo_player_control_view.xml`) for a modern look.
 - **File Icons**: Directory and file icons can be customized in `FileListAdapter.kt` and `res/drawable/`.

 ## Known Issues

 - Some features may require additional permissions on Android 11+.
 - Only common video formats are supported by default.

 ## License

-*(Specify your license here, e.g., MIT, Apache 2.0, etc.)*
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits

 - [ExoPlayer (AndroidX Media3)](https://developer.android.com/guide/topics/media/exoplayer)
 - [Material Components for Android](https://material.io/develop/android)

 ---

-*This README was generated based on the current project files.*
+_This README was generated based on the current project files._